-The Real Surf Guide to Southern Morocco
+The Slow-Travel Surf Guide to Southern Morocco

 I lived in the central and southern area of Morocco for 4 months during the peak of their surf season and I caught some of the best waves of my life.